dnzckn/TalkingTrees/tutorials/README.md

 **THIS IS THE TUTORIAL TO START WITH!**

 Shows the complete recommended PyForest workflow:
-- Design trees visually in Tree Editor Pro
+- Design trees visually in Tree Editor
 - Use "Copy Python" button to get ready-to-use code
 - Load tree in Python
 - **USE the tree to actually CONTROL a robot simulator**